 The Remington RM1425 Electric Chainsaw is an ideal solution for cutting firewood or cleaning off the limbs of fallen trees.
 We’re not sure how it’ll do on more heavy-duty jobs but it’s a very lightweight saw that’s great for cutting at an angle.
-It is an electrical saw, but the outlet is placed in a convenient position so that the cord won’t get in your way.
+It is an electrical saw like those compared on this article, but the outlet is placed in a convenient position so that the cord won’t get in your way.
 It’s a saw that’s a bit on the smaller side but it does pack quite a bit of power for its size.
 It’s mostly used for trimming and users report that it does an excellent job with that.
 Get to know more about this chainsaw in our Remington RM1425 Review.

 While there’s a little to be desired in the color scheme and the art of this saw overall, it’s well designed from a quality standpoint.
 The blade is tilted slightly upwards at default to make angle cutting a bit easier and one thing we loved was the encompassing and closed in handle grip on top of the saw.
 The electrical outlet sticks directly out of the back of the saw, so you shouldn’t have a cable or a cord getting in your way.
 The outer casing looks like it’s made of plastic and some of the handles are made of plastic as well but it’s very sturdy.

 - Has a compact and lightweight design which makes it easy to handle, easy to use and it makes it safer than chainsaws with a lot of weight to them, all without sacrificing the power of the actual saw

 - Comes with a lot of power in the 8-amp electric motor which will cut through any kind of tree you can possibly throw at it, all without taking hours to make some firewood